RaspAP/raspap-webgui/README.md

  - [License](#license)

 ## Prerequisites
-Start with a clean install of the [latest release of Raspbian](https://www.raspberrypi.org/downloads/raspbian/) (currently Stretch).
-Raspbian Stretch Lite is recommended.
+Start with a clean install of the [latest release of Raspbian](https://www.raspberrypi.org/downloads/raspbian/) (currently Buster).
+Raspbian Buster Lite is recommended.

 1. Update Raspbian, including the kernel and firmware, followed by a reboot:
 ```